fasmide/god/README.md

   - name: php
     cmd: php-fpm

-  # this "process" eventually pulls the entire daemon down
+  # this "process" exits for demo purposes making the daemon send stop signals
+  # to other processes and eventually exit
   - name: stop-everything-after-a-minute
     cmd: sleep 60
 ```